-There are currently no women on the Board (0%).
-In assessing candidates and selecting nominees for the board, diversity, including gender, is an important factor considered by the HR Committee.
+In assessing candidates and selecting nominees for the board and the appointment of executive officers, diversity, including representation by Designated Groups, is an important factor considered by the HR Committee.
 At this time the Board has not adopted targets regarding women on the Board, however a written policy relating to the identification and nomination of women trustees was adopted during 2017.
-The Board does not believe that quotas, strict rules or targets necessarily result in the identification or selection of the best candidates for trustees.
-However, having assessed the benefit of gender diversity in the composition of the Board of Trustees, the Board has directed the HR Committee to consider the level of female representation and diversity as essential considerations, in addition to required expertise and experience, in evaluating potential candidates for nomination.
+At this time, the Board does not believe that quotas, strict rules or targets necessarily result in the identification or selection of the best candidates for trustees.
+However, having assessed the benefit of diversity in the composition of the Board of Trustees, the Board has directed the HR Committee to consider the level of Designated Group representation and diversity as essential considerations, in addition to required expertise and experience, in evaluating potential candidates for nomination.